How to Get Rid of Carpet Beetles

 How long does it take to get rid of carpet beetles?

 It depends on the treatment.
 Some DIY options eliminate infestations in a few days, while others may take weeks to completely resolve the issue.
-If you’re treating a carpet beetle infestation on your own and don’t notice a decrease in the amount of bugs in your area, it may be wise to contact a pest control professional.
+If you’re treating a carpet beetle infestation on your own and don’t notice a decrease in the amount of bugs, you should contact a pest control professional.

 Our Rating Methodology